MealTeamTrix/TVInsights/README.md

 # Project Name
-This project the "Extracting TV Data Insights" project from Datacamp.
+This is the "Extracting TV Data Insights" project from Datacamp.

 ## Description
 The purpose of this project is to analzye the halftime_musicians.csv, super_bowls.csv, and tv.csv datasets to answer the following: